 Whilst it may be true that visitors (in most cases) don't visit a website for its design, but instead visit it for its content, by designing in the browser we are able to focus on a website's content and build the design around that

 If we had to design in the browser from scratch each time, things may seem like they take forever but by starting from a custom base, a framework, we can eliminate any repetitive steps.

 Style Tile is a single page collection of common elements including colors, typography, textures, patterns and design features.
 Where an interior designer may present their client with a mood board comprising paint chips, fabrics and magazine clippings, the progressive web designer can present their stakeholders with a set of Style Tiles.

 The amount of data downloaded by apps continues to increase over time.
 To deliver great performance we optimize data delivery as much as possible.
 Google loves pages that load fast.
 High quality images are often the number one items responsible for slow page load times, which then results in Google hating your website.

 A CSS preprocessor helps us write maintainable, future-proof code and it seriously reduces the amount of CSS we have to write.
-Where these tools shine best are in large-scale user interfaces that require huge stylesheets and many style rules.Tools like Jade and Sass can drastically increase your coding speed.
+Where these tools shine best are in large-scale user interfaces that require huge stylesheets and many style rules.Tools like Pug and Sass drastically increase our coding speed.

 One of the common criticisms of frameworks such as Twitter Bootstrap is that they include far more code than you actually use in your site, leaving you with a bloated code base and poor site performance.
 Fortunate this can be avoid by using the framework’s source code and only using the components required.
 Syed Fazle Rahman walks us through this process in the final chapter of his book Jump Start Bootstap